 Courthouse Family Law Clinic: At the Washington County Circuit Court.
 This clinic is provided through a contract with the Maryland Volunteer Lawyers Service ("MVLS").
 Every Thursday from 8:00 a.m. until 1:00 p.m..

-Glen Burnie District Court Self Help Center: The Self Help Center at the District counrt in Glen Burnie provides limited legal services for people who are not represented by an attorney.
+District Court Walk-in Self Help Centers: The Self Help Centers at the District Courts in Glen Burnie, Upper Marlboro, and Salisbury provide limited legal services for people who are not represented by an attorney.
 Limited legal services include help completing forms, answering questions about legal problems, and preparing for your day in court.
 If you need additional help, we may refer you to mediation, other legal organizations, or the private bar.
 Monday - Friday from 8:30am - 4:30pm.

 Howard County Civil Law Self-Help Center: The Civil Law Self-Help Center is open on Tuesdays from 9:00 a.m. - 12:00 p.m.
 No appointment is necessary.
 The Civil Law Self-Help Center is located in the Law Library in the Circuit Court.
 An attorney provides free legal assistance in civil non-domestic matters, to walk-ins.
 Some areas of the law that are civil include, landlord/tenant, contracts, small claims, advance medical directives, expunging records and homeowner association disputes.
 Visitors must be self-represented and have low income to qualify for service.
 If you have any questions, please contact the Law Librarian at the Circuit Court at (410) 313-2135.